-An interest in artists and artistic products – and some wit - appear throughout Bloomsbury, as witness this shop with beautiful interior design fabrics - “where the immovable object meets the international lonely girl”.
+An interest in artists and artistic products – and some wit - appear throughout Bloomsbury, as witness this shop with beautiful interior design fabrics - 'where the inexhaustible object meets the international lonely girl'.

-… where they have the most fabulous air conditioner: pure Art Nouveau:
+They have the most fabulous air conditioner: pure Art Deco in lines...

 …but not to be touched!

 Everywhere in Bloomsbury there are traces of a great literary past.